Clpr/CountyPlus/README.md

 ## License & citation

 This project is licensed under the MIT License.
 We encourage users to create their own data builds if they need to adjust any underlying assumptions in the data processing.
-However, if *CountyPlus* is cited in research, any modifications must be clearly explained to adhere to academic ethics.
+However, if *CountyPlus* is cited in research, any modifications should be clearly explained to adhere to academic ethics.
 We are *not* responsible for any errors, bias, or potential data manipulation resulting from such modifications.

 Please cite this dataset by: